 Single phase and reverse phase protection shall be provided and shall be interlocked to remove all electric power on the antenna.
 When a single phase or reverse phase problem is detected the detector shall immediately close a contact which will be used by ALMA for a remote alarm.
 The shunt trip of all power shall occur 5 seconds after detection of the problem.
 This shunt trip shall automatically reset after proper conditions are restored.
-Emergency power for the single phase and reverse phase detectors shall utilize "Gel-cells" with a minimal reserve of 6 hours.
+Emergency power for the single phase and reverse phase detectors shall utilize "Gel-cells" or valve regulated lead-acid battery conforming to IEC61056 1/2/3 or JISC8702-1/2/3 with a minimal reserve of 6 hours.
 All electrical and electronic wires shall be in metal conduits unless specifically approved by ALMA.